 In the online version of the course, the instructor does two "live classrooms" each week.
-These interactive sessions allow students to engage with both the instructor and other students and get additional information and detail about the course materials.
+These interactive sessions allow students to engage with both the instructor and other students and get additional information and details about the course materials.

-Live Classrooms will be held on the following schedule:
+Optional Live Classrooms will be held on the following schedule:

-- Saturday at 12:00 PM (noon) ET Review current week's material: discussion of key points, best approaches to assignment, examples, etc. The first Saturday Live Classroom will be on Saturday, January 15. - Tuesday at 8:30 PM ET.
-Presentation and/or discussion on key topics related to that week's work based on student requests/feedback, articles the professor sees, or "special lectures".
-The first Tuesday Live Classroom will be on Tuesday, January 18. - The Professor will do a course review and answer questions in preparation for the final exam two different times (covering the same material).
-The first course review will be on Wednesday, February 23 at 8:30 PM ET and the second on Saturday, February 26 at 12:00 PM (noon) ET.
+- Wednesdays at 8:00 PM ET Review of the current week's material, including discussion of key points and best approaches to the week's assignment. - Saturdays at 12:00 PM (noon) ET Presentation and/or discussion on important items related to that week's work based on student requests/feedback, articles the professor sees, or "special lectures." - In preparation for Module, 4, the professor will do an overview of information technology for students who do not have that background or who would like a refresher.
+That overview will be on Saturday, February 1 at 1:00 PM ET, - The professor will do a course review and answer questions in preparation for the final exam two different times (covering the same material).
+The first course review will be on Monday, February 24 at 8:00 PM ET and the second will be on Wednesday, February 26 at 8:00 PM ET.